Discordi0/Practice/HBT/Machines/Bucket.md

 ![](../../Img/Pasted%20image%2020250508155502.png)

-Q10:
+Q10: What is the full path to the directory containing the source for the site listening on 8000?

+A: /var/www/bucket-app

+It's in the above screenshot.

+Q11: What string must be in the title of an entry in the `alerts` table for it to get processed and saved?

 A:

-After looking around a little bit, i found a folder that i couldn't enter
+Going to the folder i found above, i found a folder that i couldn't enter

 ![](../../Img/Pasted%20image%2020250508155213.png)